The Mozo-Stewart/Ethel Rae Mozo-Stewart Alumni Scholarship

 Ethel Rae Mozo-Stewart was a member of the Beta Chapter of Delta Kappa Gamma, the Milledgeville Music Club; she was past Worthy Matron of the Milledgeville Order of the Eastern Star, a Life Member of the National PTA and a tireless worker for the Milledgeville Community Concert Association.
 She was a soloist and member of the First Baptist Church in Milledgeville, Georgia.
 She enjoyed gardening, bridge, aquasize and swimming (which her father taught her as a toddler).

-Mrs. Stewart established the Mozo-Stewart Scholarship at Georgia College (now GCSU) in honor of the seven members of her family who were graduates of the school.
+Mrs. Stewart established the Mozo-Stewart Scholarship at Georgia College in honor of the seven members of her family who were graduates of the school.
 Since her death many friends and family members have continued to add to the initial gift.
 As witnessed by her example, education served a major role in her life.
 She encouraged many young people throughout the community to continue learning even after their formal "schooling" had ended.
 The scholarship is currently awarded annually to a deserving student majoring in the field of education.

 As indicated earlier, she was an active community volunteer throughout her life.
 In order to honor her passion for volunteerism, her family established The Ethel Rae Mozo-Stewart Community Service Award in 1996.
 This award is presented annually by the Georgia College & State University Alumni Association to an alumnus who has exhibited exemplary acts of volunteerism within their own community.